mradul291/whatsapp-interakt/README.md

 ### Whatsapp Interakt

-App to interact with whatsapp, with the help of this app you can send whatsapp templates to the leads and the sales Invoice also
+## Overview

+This ERPNext custom app integrates with the Interakt API to enable sending WhatsApp messages directly from ERPNext.
+With this app, users can send template messages to leads and send invoice to customers.

+## Features

+- Send WhatsApp templates to individual contacts or leads.
+- Integrate with existing ERPNext modules for seamless workflow integration.

 ### Installation